michd89/Fuchs-und-Jaeger/README.md

 * The Fuchs can move diagonally in all four directions for one square.
 * The Jäger can move diagonally at the (from their point of view) forward direction for one square.
 * The Fuchs tries to reach the other end of the board and wins the game if all Jäger are passed.
-* The Jäger win if they made the Fuchs unable to move (by encircling or trapping at the edge of the board).
+* The Jäger win if they made the Fuchs unable to move (by encircling or trapping at an edge of the board).

 ## Usage

 The game is started by executing one of the following scripts:
 * `game_terminal.py` for playing the game in terminal mode.
 * `game_pygame.py` for playing in the graphics mode.
-This requires the `PyGame` library.
+This requires the `PyGame` package.

 ## Copyright/Attribution Notice